Banks set to lend more helped by BoE scheme

 "Smaller companies may not benefit as much as larger and medium-sized firms, which would be disappointing given that it is a lack of available and affordable credit to smaller companies that has been of particular concern," said Howard Archer, economist at IHS Global Insight.

-On Friday the Bank will release November data on lending to Britain's consumers, which is expected to show a tick-up in mortgage lending and approvals.
+On Friday the BoE will release November data on lending to Britain's consumers, which is expected to show a tick-up in mortgage lending and approvals.

 (editing by Ron Askew)